image-size/image-size/Readme.md

 })
 ```

-NOTE: The asynchronous version doesn't work if the input is a Buffer.
+NOTE: The asynchronous version doesn't work if the input is a Uint8Array.
 Use synchronous version instead.

 Also, the asynchronous functions have a default concurrency limit of **100**
 To change this limit, you can call the `setConcurrency` function like this: